Mental and Physical Reactions to Substances

 Alcohol and the Brain: How It Works

 Alcohol slows down the central nervous system, affecting how the brain and body communicate.
-Knowing whether is alcohol a depressant clarifies why its main effect is to reduce brain activity.
-It increases the activity of gamma-aminobutyric acid (GABA), a neurotransmitter that calms brain signals, creating feelings of relaxation and drowsiness.
+It reduces brain activity and increases the activity of gamma-aminobutyric acid (GABA), a neurotransmitter that calms brain signals, creating feelings of relaxation and drowsiness.

 At the same time, alcohol decreases glutamate activity, which normally excites the brain.
 This combination results in a slowed nervous system and can lead to issues such as: